Looking for the best Long Island water parks, slides, and pools? We've got you covered.

-Slip-slidin’ away!
-There are few better ways to stay cool this summer on Long Island than to head down a slippery water slide, splash around in a refreshing swimming pool, or get drenched at a water park.
-That's why we invite you to check out our list of the hottest spots on Long Island where kids and adults can stay cool on even the most sweltering summer days.
-Check websites for rates and hours.
-All town pools are open to nonresidents, but they might have to pay a higher entry fee.
+There are few better ways to stay cool on Long Island this summer than by heading down a slippery water slide, splashing around in a refreshing swimming pool, or getting drenched at a water park.
+That's why we invite you to check out our list of the coolest spots for Long Island families to spend the hottest summer days.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Be sure to click through to each venue for current rates and hours.
 Town pools are usually open to nonresidents, but they may charge a higher entry fee if you're not from the area.

 Top Water Parks, Slides, and Pools in Nassau County